Restaurants reopen with bottled water after West Virginia spill

 The spill happened about a mile upriver from a West Virginia American Water treatment plant.
 President Barack Obama declared it an emergency, and the Federal Emergency Management Agency has sent dozens of tractor trailers loaded with clean water.

 Water tainted by the spilled 4-methylcyclohexane methanol, or Crude MCHM, smells faintly of licorice.
 Contact with the water can cause nausea, vomiting, dizziness, diarrhea, rashes and reddened skin.
-More than 70 people had visited emergency rooms with these symptoms by Saturday, according to the state's health department.
+Around 70 people had visited emergency rooms with these symptoms by Sunday, said Karen Bowling, Cabinet Secretary of the West Virginia Department of Health and Human Resources.

-Nearly 1,000 people have called the West Virginia Poison Center since the spill to say they or someone in their household had been exposed, Elizabeth Scharman, the center's director, said on Sunday.
+Some 1,045 people have called the West Virginia Poison Center since the spill to say they or someone in their household had been exposed, she said.

-The "vast majority" of those people reported symptoms of some kind, she said.
+The "vast majority" of those people reported symptoms of some kind, said Elizabeth Scharman, the poison center's director.
 While there is little data on the chemical's effect on humans, she said most symptoms were easily treated and that rashes and feelings of nausea would soon fade.

-"It's not a highly toxic chemical, it's an irritant chemical," she said, adding that less than 10 people had required being admitted to a hospital.
+"It's not a highly toxic chemical, it's an irritant chemical," she said, adding that less than 10 people had had to be admitted to a hospital.
 More than 60 people had also called to say their livestock or pets had been exposed.

-Earl Ray Tomblin, the governor of West Virginia, and other officials said at a press conference on Saturday evening that efforts to flush the chemical from the water supply were showing some progress.

-Most of the water samples tested on Saturday were found to be within safety limits.
-But officials say they need to see all samples register within safety limits over at least a 24-hour period before they can consider lifting the tap water ban.

 Meanwhile, some West Virginians are anticipating a disheveled start to the new work week.